Adult Children of Emotionally Immature ParentsAs a child, I often found myself in one of three painful situations:

 One crucial thing I want to point out before we’re done with this review is…

-Why?
 Substance dependence happens when we’re specifically and pointedly determined to avoid dealing with our emotions.
 So again, if that’s also the case for one of your parents or guardians, I strongly suggest reading this book.

-We all can be emotionally immature.
-But this book helps us recognize whether that was (or is) a pattern we lived under.
-ACEIP is an exceptional read for people who don’t know whether we have an emotionally immature parent, but also for those of us that do know and need to understand all the ways we’ve been affected… so we can stop blaming ourselves and wondering what’s wrong with us.
-And so we can start (or continue!) the journey to growth, self-love, and emotional wellness.
+ACEIP is an exceptional read for people who don’t know whether they have an emotionally immature parent.
+But also for those of us that do know and need to understand all the ways we’ve been affected… so we can stop blaming ourselves and wondering what’s wrong with us.

-Because if we had an EI parent, we either were at some point or still are almost certainly EI ourselves.
-That’s a very troubling thing to pass down to our children.
-Let’s break this pattern.
+Because if we had an EI parent, we either were at some point — or still are — almost certainly EI ourselves.

 The Table of Contents:

-- How EI Parents Affect Their Adult Children’s Lives
+1. How EI Parents Affect Their Adult Children’s Lives

-- Recognizing the EI Parent
+2. Recognizing the EI Parent

-- How it Feels to Have a Relationship with an EI Parent
+3. How it Feels to Have a Relationship with an EI Parent

-- Four Types of EI Parents
+4. Four Types of EI Parents

-- How Different Children React to EI Parenting
+5. How Different Children React to EI Parenting

-- What It’s Like to Be an Internalizer
+6. What It’s Like to Be an Internalizer

-- Breaking Down and Awakening
+7. Breaking Down and Awakening

-- How to Avoid Getting Hooked by an EI Parent
+8. How to Avoid Getting Hooked by an EI Parent

-- How it Feels to Live Free of Roles and Fantasies
+9. How it Feels to Live Free of Roles and Fantasies

-- How to Identify EI People
+10. How to Identify EI People

 Another thing I find interesting:

-So many self-identified “empaths” actually seem to be either “internalizers” OR overly sensitive to triggers, i.e., the emotions of others.
+So many self-identified “empaths” actually seem to be either “internalizers” OR overly sensitive to triggers, (i.e., the emotions of others).

 Is it that our society has coined the phrase “empath” to hide our trauma in plain sight?

-Anyway, beyond the scope of this review.
+Anyway, that’s beyond the scope of this review.

 As adults committed to living fulfilling, healthy, happy lives, we owe it to ourselves (and our children and families) to pull back the veil, to understand just what’s happening here, and to get a handle on it so we can turn it around.
 Adult Children of Emotionally Immature Parents helps us do that–with clarity, gentle persistence, and specific exercises and tools to help us go, and GROW… little by little… out of the dark and into the light.